Long March (rocket family): Variants

 The Long March 5, 6 and 7 are a newer generation of rockets sharing the new 1200 kN class YF-100 engines, which burns RP-1 / LOX, unlike earlier 2, 3 and 4 series which uses more expensive and dangerous N2O4 / UDMH propellants.
 The 5 series is a heavy-lift launch vehicle, with a capacity of 25,000 kg to LEO while the 6 series is a small-lift launch vehicle with a capacity of 1,500 kg to LEO, and the 7 series is a medium-lift launch vehicle, with a capacity of 14,000 kg to LEO.

-The 8 series is a new partially-renewable rocket with a capacity of 8,100 kg to LEO.
+The Long March 10A is a partially-reusable crewed-rated rocket designed for LEO missions currently under development; the Long March 9 is initially designed to be partially reusable before becoming a fully reusable launcher.

 Long March 8

 The Long March 8 is a new series of launch vehicles, which is geared towards Sun-synchronous orbit (SSO) launches.
 In early 2017, it was expected to be based on the Long March 7, and have two solid fuel boosters, and first launch by the end of 2018.
 By 2019, it was intended to be partially reusable.
 The first stage will have legs and grid fins (like Falcon 9) and it may land with side boosters still attached.
 The first Long March 8 was rolled out to for a test launch on or around 20 December 2020 and launched on 22 December 2020.
 The second flight with no side boosters occurred on 27 February 2022, sending a national record of 22 satellites into SSO.